giampaolo/psutil/docs/alternatives.rst

 On Linux, ``/proc`` exposes process and system information as virtual files.
 Reading ``/proc/pid/status`` or ``/proc/meminfo`` directly is fast and has no dependencies, which is why some minimal containers or scripts do this.
-The downsides are that it is Linux-only, the format may varies across kernel versions, and you have to parse raw text yourself. psutil parses ``/proc`` internally on Linux, adds a consistent cross-platform API on top, and handles edge cases (numeric overflow, compatibility with old kernels, graceful fallbacks, etc.) transparently.
+The downsides are that it is Linux-only, the format may vary across kernel versions, and you have to parse raw text yourself. psutil parses ``/proc`` internally, exposes the same information through a consistent cross-platform API and handles edge cases (numeric overflow, compatibility with old kernels, graceful fallbacks, etc.) transparently.

 Third-party libraries
 ---------------------